bailletmanon/test/README.md

-This script is used to install the boxenergie on a Raspberry Pi.
+This script install the boxenergie on a Raspberry Pi.

 How to use
 =================